-7 Cool Karaoke Songs That Will Make You Look Like The Most Awesome Person In The Room
+7 Karaoke Songs That Make You Look Super Cool

 Anyone whose been to even one karaoke night can tell you: sometimes, karaoke can go very, very badly.
 Most of us have seen that poor soul who realized on stage that they miscalculated their ability to navigate the peaks and valleys of "Don't Stop Believing," or that one drunk guy who incorrectly assumed that everybody loved Creed as much as him.
 (They don't.)
 It's a tragic sight to witness, and it happens all too often.
 So, in an effort to prevent future missteps for karaoke fanatics everywhere, I'd like to offer a bit of advice on how to make sure you're the coolest person in the karaoke bar.
 Spoiler alert: it's about picking the right songs.